xsf/xmpp.org/content/posts/blog/Return_of_experience_on_XMPP_meetup_in_Krakow.md

 ![Szymon Mentel from Erlang Solutions](./Szymon_Mentel_MongooseIM.jpg)

 Piotr Nosek from Erlang Solutions, interacted with the audience around "Fantastic XMPP use-cases", showing the near-complete feature coverage of the open standards protocol and exploring what's missing or could be improved.
-We hope that this discussion let to participant brainstorming and even more use cases for the protocol.
+We hope that this discussion led to participant brainstorming and even more use cases for the protocol.

 ![Piotr Nosek from Erlang Solutions](./Piotr_Nosek_MongooseIM.jpg)